LaurieQiu/laurieqiu.github.io/_posts/2021-05-27-tips-for-chinese-to-english-translation.md

 ---
 layout: post
-title: Tips for Chinese to English translation
+title: tips for Chinese to English translation
 ---

 I think translating is also kind of like solving problems.
 You may come across something that could not be easily translated into another language and have to find a way to get around that.